reTHINK-project/dev-service-framework/docs/manuals/hyperty.md

 In addition, Hyperties have some unique characteristics including:

 -	Hyperties are programmed in Javascript ECMA5/6, i.e. any existing device featuring a Browser or a NodeJS can be used today to execute Hyperties without requiring the installation of any new software.
-This means, **billions of devices** are already Hyperty enabled and ready to make part of reTHINK ecossystem.
+This means, **billions of devices** are already Hyperty enabled and ready to make part of reTHINK ecosystem.
+The [Hyperty Core Runtime](https://github.com/reTHINK-project/dev-runtime-core), provides additional features not natively supported by current Web Runtimes that are required to safely manage the deployment and execution of Hyperties.
+The Hyperty Core Runtime is also programmed in Javascript ECMA5/6 and is deployed on-the-fly along with the Hyperty if not done before.
 -	The User Identity associated to an Hyperty is decoupled from the Hyperty Service Provider.
-Ie Identity Management is handled under the scene and the Developer does not have to care about it and just have to focus on the development of Business Capabilities.
-This also means, the end-user has the power to decide which is the Identity to be securely associated to a certain Hyperty instance. *put link*
+I.e. Identity Management is handled under the scene and the Developer does not have to care about it and just have to focus on the development of Business Capabilities.
+This also means, the end-user has the power to decide which is the Identity to be securely associated to a certain Hyperty instance.
+More information about the Hyperty Security and Trust Model is provided [here](hyperty-trust.md).
--	Hyperties cooperate and communicate each other via P2P Synchronisation of Hyperty JSON Data Objects supported by the novel [Reporter - Observer communication pattern](p2p-data-sync.md).
+-	Hyperties cooperate and communicate each other via P2P Synchronisation of Hyperty JSON Data Objects supported by the [Reporter - Observer communication pattern](p2p-data-sync.md).
+For example, as soon as there is new measurement collected from a sensor the data is set in a associated JSON Object.
+As soon as there is a change in this JSON Object, the change is reported by the Reporter Hyperty to any authorised Observer Hyperty.
+In this way, the JSON Object handled by Observer Hyperty is always synchronised with the JSON Object owned by the Reporter Hyperty.

 ![Reporter-Observer Communication Pattern](reporter-observer.png)